azanebrain/zanesquad/README.md

 * Register
 * Login
-* Add a service (select existing, or add new)
+* Add a company (select existing, or add new)
-* Update coupon code of existing service
+* Update coupon code of existing company
+* Update coupon description of existing company
-* Remove my service
+* Remove my company
 * Add a friend
 * Remove a friend
 * View friend's coupons